MicrosoftDocs/azure-docs/articles/hdinsight/spark/apache-spark-jupyter-spark-sql.md

 >
 >

-## Create a Jupyter Notebook using PySpark
+## Create a Jupyter notebook

-[Jupyter Notebook](jupyter.org) is an interactive notebook environment which supports various programming languages which allows you to interact with your data, combine code with markdown text and perform simple visualizations.
+[Jupyter Notebook](http://jupyter.org) is an interactive notebook environment which supports various programming languages which allows you to interact with your data, combine code with markdown text and perform simple visualizations.
 Spark on HDInsight also include [Zeppelin Notebook](apache-spark-zeppelin-notebook.md).
 Jupyter Notebook is used in this tutorial.

 **To create a Jupyter notebook**